sguizard/isoseq/README.md

 * Richard Kuo for his valuable advice on isoseq analysis
 * The Workpackage 2 of Gene-Switch Project for their fruitful discussions and remarks
 * The Mick Watson group for their support
+* The nf-core community for their help in the developpement of this pipeline

+This pipeline has been developed as part of the GENE-SWitCH project.
+This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under the grant agreement n° 817998.

 ## Contributions and Support